nicofirst1/MotionBot/README.md

 * /start - strat the bot and provide the password (you get only one chanche to type the correct one)
 * /photo - get a snapshot from the camera and send it trhought telegram
 * /video seconds - you can usit with or without the parameter *seconds* and it will send you a gif of form the camera (default duration 5 seconds)
-* /notification - you can dis/enable the notification from the movement detection part
+* /flags - you can dis/enable the notification from the movement detection